Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 This is where molecular hydrogen becomes especially interesting.

-Research suggests that hydrogen may influence signaling pathways that help regulate or activate systems like Nrf2.
+Research suggests that hydrogen may influence signaling pathways that help regulate systems like Nrf2.

 Rather than acting only as a direct antioxidant, hydrogen appears to function more like a regulatory signal that encourages cells to activate their own protective systems.